maciejmiklas/cyclop/README_1.4.md

 shows follow up columns
 * columns are displayed in order returned by the query, but additionally they are grouped into two sections divided by blue separator line.
-The top of the table contains "static columns" - their values are not empty in multiple rows returned by the query.
+The top of the table contains "static columns" - their values are not empty in multiple rows returned by executed query.
 The second section contains columns, which value is not empty only for single row.
 Cassandra supports dynamic columns, and the idea is to have "static" columns at the top of the table, and "dynamic" ones on the bottom, because those are mostly empty
 * table header for each row displays partition key value, assuming that query returns it
 * long text is trimmed in order to fit into table cell.
 Such cell has a blue icon in the left top corner, clicking on it opens pop-up containing the whole text